jkrishnan95v/DOA_Experiments/README.md

 # Setup -

 FMCOMMs5 allows up to 6 GHz of testing.
 First connect loopback cables and perform MCS sync.
-Verify this by the GUI, and use a little bit of offset in the reciever phase to synchronise all the channels. <br/>
+Verify this by the GUI, and use some amount of offset in the reciever phase to synchronise all the channels. <br/>

 Make sure you have access to the board by pinging and if so, proceed by executing saverx.py to recieve samples and save them into a csv file.
 Change the parameters as required. <br/>

 After file is saved, open it up in MATLAB  and import it as a numeric matrix.(default type is table).
 Run the music script.

-#Future work -
+# Future work -

 Streamline entire process as one script.<br/>
 Include measurements to calibarate the array performance.<br/>